 Final Four: Italy / Hungary / Brazil / Sweden

 Top Scorer: Leônidas (Brazil) - 7 goalsWon again by Italy who, even with a mostly renewed team, plowed their way through the tournament and defeated Hungary at the final.
-Even though they wouldn't win the tournament until 20 years later, Brazil's third place finish (basically thanks to them now being professionals) made quite an impression with European spectators.
-16 qualified, but only 15 played — the annexation of Austria into Nazi Germany three months prior made Austrian players join the German squad, and their original adversary Sweden to get a free pass to the quarterfinals.
+Even though they wouldn't win the tournament until 20 years later, Brazil's third place finish (mostly thanks to them now being professionals) made quite an impression with European spectators.
+16 qualified, but only 15 played — the annexation of Austria into Nazi Germany three months prior meant the Austrian players joined the German squad, and their original opponents Sweden got a free pass to the quarter-finals.

 Cities: Belo Horizonte / Curitiba / Porto Alegre / Recife / Rio de Janeiro [final] / Săo Paulo

 Final Four: Uruguay / Brazil / Sweden / Spain

-Top Scorer: Ademir (Brazil) - 8 goalsThe first tournament since Uruguay 1930 to start with a group stage, which had been followed ever since on subsequent seasons.
-16 teams had qualified, but three of them (Turkey, Scotland, and India) refused to show up, and so they had to make do with 13.
-The home team had been achieving impressive results throughout the tournament, until that fateful July 16, when a discredited Uruguay turned the match around at the final minutes, beat Brazil on points (there was no true final; instead, the champion was determined in a final round between these two, Sweden and Spain), and cause an entire nation to mope with grief...
+Top Scorer: Ademir (Brazil) - 8 goalsThe first tournament since Uruguay 1930 to start with a group stage, something all subsequent tournaments have had.
+16 teams qualified, but three of them (Turkey, Scotland, and India) refused to show up, so they had to make do with 13.
+The home team had been achieving impressive results throughout the tournament, until that fateful July 16, when a discredited Uruguay turned the match around in the final minutes, beat Brazil on points (there was no true final; instead, the champion was determined in a final group round between these two, Sweden and Spain), and cause an entire nation to mope with grief...
 For a while at least.

 Final Four: West Germany / Hungary / Austria / Uruguay

 Top Scorer: Sándor Kocsis (Hungary) - 11 goalsHungary came around on a roll.
-As reigning Olympic champions from Oslo 1952, they had trampled England twice (6-3 in the away game and 7-1 home), and lost only one of the 30 matches they had played up until then.
-More resounding victories came: 8-3 on West Germany, 9-0 on South Korea, 4-2 on Brazil, 4-2 on Uruguay...
+As reigning Olympic champions from Helsinki 1952, they had trampled England twice (6-3 in the away game and 7-1 home), and lost only one of the 30 matches they had played up until then.
+More resounding victories came: 8-3 vs West Germany, 9-0 vs South Korea, 4-2 vs Brazil, 4-2 vs Uruguay...
 But then the West Germans stood in their way again.
 And snatched the trophy from right under their noses, coming back from a 2-0 deficit.
-And thus was how an entire nation rose from the ashes of war (no, really).
-On a side note, this tournament boasted the highest goal average of all: 5.38 (140 goals scored in 26 matches), which goes to show how much the sport changed from that time.
+And that was how an entire nation rose from the ashes of war (no, really).
+On a side note, this tournament boasted the highest goal average of all: 5.38 (140 goals scored in 26 matches), which goes to show how much the sport has changed since.

 Final Four: Brazil / Sweden / France / West Germany

-Top scorer: Just Fontaine (France) - 13 goals
+Top Scorer: Just Fontaine (France) - 13 goals

-Best Young Player: Pelé (Brazil)The tournament that introduced Pelé to the world and, along with him, the magic Brazilians can do when they have a ball on their feet, as the hosts could attest in more ways than one.
-Brazil defeating Sweden in the final made both countries the only to lose a WC final at home (even if 1950 is kind of different).
+Best Young Player: Pelé (Brazil)The tournament that introduced Pelé to the world and, along with him, showed what the magical Brazilians could do when they had a ball at their feet, as the hosts could attest in more ways than one.
+Brazil defeated Sweden in the final, making both countries the only hosts to lose in the final (even if 1950 was kind of different).
 Just Fontaine's astonishing 13-goal tally remains a FIFA record for most goals in a single tournament.

-Cities: Arica [kickoff] / Rancagua / Santiago [final] / Viña del Mar
+Cities: Arica [kickoff] / Rancagua / Santiago [final] / Viña del Mar (Valparaiso)

 Final Four: Brazil / Czechoslovakia / Chile / Yugoslavia

-Top scorers: Flórián Albert (Hungary), Garrincha (Brazil), Valentin Ivanov (USSR), Dražan Jerković (Yugoslavia), Leonel Sánchez (Chile) and Vavá (Brazil) - 4 goals each
+Top Scorers: Flórián Albert (Hungary), Garrincha (Brazil), Valentin Ivanov (USSR), Dražan Jerković (Yugoslavia), Leonel Sánchez (Chile) and Vavá (Brazil) - 4 goals each

-Best Young Player: Flórián Albert (Hungary)Pelé sat out of the tournament after the second match due to injury.
+Best Young Player: Flórián Albert (Hungary)Pelé sat out most of the tournament after getting injured in the second match.
 How could Brazil hope to defend their title without their top star?
 The answer was easy: with their other top star, Garrincha, who stunned the world with his disconcerting dribbles and led the "canarinho" team to their second triumph in a row.

 Final Four: England / West Germany / Portugal / USSR

-Top scorer: Eusébio (Portugal) - 9 goals
+Top Scorer: Eusébio (Portugal) - 9 goals

 Best Young Player: Franz Beckenbauer (West Germany)Heralded as "football coming back home", the tournament was won by the home team, though not without some controversy as the referee allowed an extra time goal from a Geoff Hurst shot that hit the crossbar, bounced on the line and fell back out.
-Two surprises marked this tournament: Brazil's precocious elimination (thanks to some heavily disorganized management, and Pelé getting pretty much broken by Bulgarian and Portuguese markers on the field) and newcomers North Korea flushing out the Italians on group stage.
+Two surprises marked this tournament: Brazil's elimination in the group stage (thanks to some heavily disorganized management, and Pelé getting pretty much broken by Bulgarian and Portuguese markers) and newcomers North Korea flushing out the Italians in the group stage.
 This was also the first tournament where Portugal participated, and they left quite a mark, finishing third.
 All African teams boycotted the qualifiers to protest a requirement that the top three teams play off against the lone Asian winner for one finals slot, as well as the readmission of apartheid-era South Africa, forcing FIFA to guarantee at least one African slot in subsequent editions.

 Final Four: Brazil / Italy / West Germany / Uruguay

-Top scorer: Gerd Müller (West Germany) - 10 goals
+Top Scorer: Gerd Müller (West Germany) - 10 goals

 Best Young Player: Teófilo Cubillas (Peru)A spectacular tournament, not only for the incontestable victory of a star-studded Brazilian team with renewed strength (and Pelé at the top of his game: even when he failed to score, he was masterful), but also for matches with the potential to keep watchers on the edge of their seat (like the dramatic semifinal between Italy and West Germany, dubbed by many as the "Game of the Century").
-Plus, it can be said that modern football started here, where many now-common conventions were introduced (e.g. substitutions, card bookings, more technologically sophisticated ball and so on).
-The triumph here allowed Brazil to take the Jules Rimet trophy, as the first team to win three tournaments.
+Plus, it can be said that modern football started here, where many now-common conventions were introduced (e.g. substitutions, yellow/red cards, more technologically sophisticated ball and so on).
+Their triumph here allowed Brazil to take the Jules Rimet trophy, as the first team to win three tournaments.